ozendorf/az-cli-cmds/README.md

 List in an exhaustive manner user assignments in a sub

 `az role assignment list --subscription 'SUB_ID' --assignee USER --include-groups --output json --all`

+Create a service principal and configure its access to Azure resources

+`az ad sp create-for-rbac`